Short Money

-Short Money is the common name given to the annual payment to opposition parties in the United Kingdom House of Commons to help them with their costs.
-It includes funding to assist an opposition party in carrying out its Parliamentary business, for opposition parties’ travel and associated expenses, and for the running costs of the Leader of the Opposition's office.
+Short Money or Short money is the common name for the annual payment to opposition parties in the House of Commons of the United Kingdom to help them with their costs.
+It includes funding to assist an opposition party in carrying out its parliamentary business, for travel and associated expenses, and for the running costs of the Leader of the Opposition's office.

-It is named after Edward Short (later Lord Glenamara), the then-Leader of the House of Commons who first proposed the payments.
+It is named after Edward Short, the then-Leader of the House of Commons who first proposed the payments.
 Cranborne Money is its counterpart in the House of Lords.

 Origin

 Short Money was introduced by the Harold Wilson Government of 1974–76 following a commitment in the Queen's Speech of 12 March 1974: "My Ministers will consider the provision of financial assistance to enable Opposition parties more effectively to fulfil their Parliamentary functions".

-Edward Short fleshed out the proposal in a statement on Members’ allowances in July 1974:
+Edward Short fleshed out the proposal in a statement on Members' allowances in July 1974:

 The current scheme is administered under a resolution of the House of Commons of 26 May 1999.